InnovX/vagrant-foreman-ansible/README.md

 or
 vagrant up --provider libvirt
 ```
-Above vm will automatically install Puppet and connect to Foreman.
+Above VM will automatically install Puppet and connect to Foreman.

 ## If you want to login into Vagrant VM run:
 ```